China: Former governor of Jiangxi (1979-82) Bai Dongcai dies.

 Guinea-Bissau: In the first round of presidential elections, José Mário Vaz of the African Party for the Independence of Guinea and Cape Verde (PAIGC) wins 41% of the vote and Nuno Gomes Nabiam (independent) 25.1%.
 A runoff is to be held on May 18.
 In parliamentary elections, the PAIGC wins 55 of 100 seats and the Party for Social Renewal 41.

-Macedonia: In the first round of presidential elections, incumbent Gjorge Ivanov wins about 52% of the vote and Stevo Pendarovski about 38%.
-Turnout is 48.8%.
+Macedonia: In the first round of presidential elections, incumbent Gjorge Ivanov wins 53.1% of the vote and Stevo Pendarovski 38.6%.
+Turnout is about 49%.
 Because a candidate must win 50% of the registered voters to win outright, a runoff is held on April 27.
 Ivanov then wins 57.3% of the vote and Pendarovski 42.7%; turnout is 54.4%.
 In parliamentary elections also held on April 27, the Internal Macedonian Revolutionary Organization-Democratic Party for Macedonian National Unity wins 42.2% of the vote (61 of 123 seats), the Social Democratic Union of Macedonia 24.9% (34), the Democratic Union for Integration 13.5% (19), and the Democratic Party of the Albanians 5.8% (7).

 Russia: President Vladimir Putin appoints Sergey Aksyonov as acting head of the republic of Crimea and Sergey Menyaylo as acting governor of Sevastopol.